markd2/MarkDnD/ReptileGod/dungeon-handouts/d-37-throne-room.md

 of her favorite treasures, as well as the skulls of her most hated enemies.

+PLAYING A HAMMER DULCIMER, with mage hand of course since SHE HAS NO ARMS.

 In addition to the permanent charm cast on any creature meeting her evil gaze, she can use the following and magic-user and clerical spells.